 - The Tyee suggested that January would instead be a good month for people to hunt out popular fanfic online, even if they shortchanged the number of online archives.
 "Boy bands aren't your thing?
 Well, you're in luck then since Wattpad also publishes stories about celebrities and Harry Potter characters.
 Or you can find tales more to your taste at any of more than a dozen of these online writing communities.
 Start with two of the largest ones: FanFiction and Archive of Our Own."

 - Fanworks aren't just inspiring viewers and fans but future academics.
 Mass Live highlighted the accomplishment of a local student who is a recipient of the "prestigious Marshall Scholarship for study in United Kingdom."
 Student Tess Grogan is "interested in instances of transgressive violence in children’s and young adult literature as well as alternative systems of justice and responses to this violence.
 She is interested in the implications of 'genderswap' fan fiction – pieces written by fans of books or television that reverse the genders of the primary characters."

-What fanwork features have you seen?
+What sources have you seen as fanwork inspiration?
 Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.